Quatermass 2

-Quatermass 2 (retitled Enemy From Space in the United States and Canada) is a 1957 black-and-white British science fiction horror film drama from Hammer Film Productions.
-It was originally released in the UK as Quatermass II and was produced by Anthony Hinds, directed by Val Guest, and stars Brian Donlevy with co-stars John Longden, Sidney James, Bryan Forbes, Vera Day, and William Franklyn.
-Quatermass 2 is a sequel to Hammer's earlier film The Quatermass Xperiment (1955).
+Quatermass 2 (stylized as Quatermass II, released as Enemy From Space in the United States and Canada) is a 1957 British science fiction horror film from Hammer Film Productions.
+It is directed and co-written by Val Guest, produced by Anthony Hinds, and stars Brian Donlevy with co-stars John Longden, Sid James, Bryan Forbes, Vera Day, and William Franklyn.
+It is a sequel to Hammer's earlier film The Quatermass Xperiment (1955).
 Like its predecessor, it is based on the BBC Television serial Quatermass II written by Nigel Kneale.
-Brian Donlevy reprises his role as the eponymous Professor Bernard Quatermass, making him the only actor to play the character twice onscreen.
+Donlevy reprises his role as the eponymous Professor Bernard Quatermass, making him the only actor to play the character twice onscreen.

 The film's story concerns Quatermass's investigation of reports of hundreds of meteorites landing only in the Winnerden Flats area of the UK.
 His inquiries lead him to a huge industrial complex, strikingly similar to his own plans for a Moon colony.
 This top-secret facility is in fact the centre of a conspiracy involving the alien infiltration of the highest echelons of the British Government.
 Quatermass and his allies must now do whatever is necessary to defeat the alien threat before it is too late.

+The film was released in the United Kingdom on June 17, 1957.
+Like its predecessor, it was a commercial success, although it was largely overshadowed by the success of Hammer's own The Curse of Frankenstein.
+A sequel, Quatermass and the Pit, followed in 1967.